How To Improve Ambient Comfort In Your Home

 The word ambient gets tossed around the sales floor at IKEA more than Swedish meatballs.
 But to be fair, it does have a few varying definitions that all apply to the interior comforts of your home.
 In the most general sense, it applies to the surrounding area or environment of space, collectively encompassing light, sound, temperature, and air quality.
 It is the latter two we will focus on as together they have the greatest impact on household comfort.

-Regardless of where you live, the number of occupants your house holds, and the daily activities within, there are steps you can take to improve the ambience of each and every room.
+Regardless of where you live, the number of occupants in your household, and the daily activities within, there are steps you can take to improve the ambiance of each and every room.

 4 Ways to Improve Interior Air Quality and Temperature to Create a More Comfortable Home